 Behaviour consultations are provided to clients as a way to help owners deal with the behaviour problems in their pets.

-It is recommended that a complete physical exam +/- bloodwork be done before the consultation to rule out any underlying medical problem(s).
-A copy of the medical file is appreciated.
+It is recommended that a complete physical exam and bloodwork (CBC, chemistry screen and T4) be done before the consultation to rule out any underlying medical problem(s).
+In the case where cats are inappropriately eliminating, these patients will also require FeLV/FIV testing and urinalysis.
+A copy of the medical file is required prior to the consultation.
 If it is possible to safely obtain video of the behaviour, it can significantly help with the diagnosis and treatment.

 Prior to the appointment, Dr Logan will review the consult form.
 During the consultation, the pet will be observed and pertinent information from the consult form will be clarified.
 A diagnosis will be made and specific behaviour modification exercises will be reviewed.
 Handouts are provided to aid the owners at home.
-All exercises can be fine tuned to fit into your daily life.
+All exercises will be adapted to fit into your daily life.
 The exercises are also based on gentle methods so as to help repair the human-animal bond.

 Dr. Logan has always had a special interest in behaviour and mental health issues in animals.
-In 2007, 2012 and 2013, Dr. Logan attended the NAVC Institute on behaviour.
+In 2007, 2012, 2013, 2017 and 2019, Dr. Logan attended the NAVC Institute on behaviour.
 The NAVC Institute is unique in that it is a week long, in-residence form of continuing education.
-No more than 30 people can attend.
+No more than 40 people can attend.
 The behaviour course is led by Dr. Karen Overall who is a board certified veterinary behaviourist.
 The hands-on, interactive course is the only one of its kind in North America.
-From February to October 2013, Dr. Logan did an on-line course from the Centre for Veterinary Education through the University of Sydney, Australia.
+In 2013, Dr. Logan did an on-line course from the Centre for Veterinary Education through the University of Sydney, Australia.
 This intense ten month course on animal behaviour is taught by Dr. Kersti Seksel who is board certified in veterinary behaviour in Australia, North America and Europe.
 Dr. Logan has also attended the Veterinary Behaviour Symposium organized by the American Veterinary Society of Animal Behavior and the American College of Veterinary Behavior almost yearly since 2003.
 This aids in her ability to stay current on the latest scientific findings.
 Dr. Logan periodically goes to the University of Calgary to instruct the first year veterinary students on dog and cat behaviour.

 Dr. Logan's mother, Heather A. Logan, has run Cloverfield Animal Behaviour Services for 35+ years.
 This was a boarding kennel for 50 dogs and a breeding kennel of Labrador Retrievers.
 Dr. Logan has been training dogs since 1980 for competition obedience and conformation.
 Since 1992, she has been using operant conditioning – behaviour analysis (a.k.a. clicker training) on dogs as well as a number of other species (llamas, miniature donkeys, horses, goats, tigers, giraffes, grizzly bears and chickens).